jnebrera/Amateur_Basketball_Broadcasting/README.md

 It is true a similar effect could be produced using a single lens 4K sensor, being far enough from the field to be able to cover the whole of it without too much HFOV so it doesn’t induce optical distortion (or it is corrected by the camera itself), and at the same time, being able to cover the full playground area in the vertical axis with a portion of the image.
 The key is, to cover the vertical playground with a portion of the whole image, allowing to produce the virtual PAN effect by cropping.
 The higher the ratio, the more PANNING we can get.

-The same could apply for other panoramic cameras with 3 or 4 sensors, but I believe they don’t compensate for the extra cost.
+The same could apply for other panoramic cameras with 3 or 4 sensors, but we believe they don’t compensate for the extra cost.

 # The field